-Rocket partners with UCLA to lead U.S. clinical development efforts for LAD-I and program.
-UCLA and its Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research is serving as the lead U.S. clinical research center for the planned registrational clinical trial for LAD-I.
+We currently have one program targeting LAD-I, RP-L201.
+RP-L201 is a clinical program that we in-licensed from CIEMAT.
+We have partnered with UCLA to lead U.S. clinical development efforts for the LAD-I program.
+UCLA and its Eli and Edythe Broad Center of Regenerative Medicine and Stem Cell Research is serving as the lead U.S. clinical research center for the registrational clinical trial for LAD-I, and HNJ is serving as the lead clinical site in Spain.